kondratyevd/UfHMuMuCode/README.rst

 Notes
 -----

-Remember to check that one of the muons passes the trigger.
+- Remember to check that one of the muons passes the trigger.
 That may be the only trigger check.
+- JEC uncertainty commented out.
+Couldn't get the appropriate data out of DB (remember delete statement when you put it back in)